 Systemic Enzymes Fight Inflammation

 However, chronic inflammation (or inflammation that doesn’t respond to treatment) can be a self-perpetuating problem.
-The natural role of enzymes within the body is to help reduce and eliminate that inflammation.
+The natural role of enzymes within the body is to help reduce and eliminate inflammation.

 For this reason, taking systemic enzymes as a dietary supplement can help speed up healing and make up for any shortcomings in enzymatic production.
 For instance, the proteolytic enzyme known as papain, which is derived from the papaya fruit, has a clinically proven effect of expediting wound healing.